cmantuano/askdata-docs/docs/how-to-configure-your-dataset.md

 ## Dataset: **Schema**

 Once the Dataset is connected you will be able to configure it.

+**Schema** contains Dataset metadata details and tools for data change.

 Learn more about Dataset settings available on **Schema** tab: